b1scuit/B1scuit.github.io/_posts/2018-2-5-Dockerizing-Basic-web-app.md

 For the docker file I had a look about and found [this](https://hub.docker.com/r/webdevops/php-nginx/~/dockerfile/) so with a bit of tweaking, I'll be able to use this to direct my own, don't get me wrong there are [others](https://hub.docker.com/r/richarvey/nginx-php-fpm/~/dockerfile/) but it's got way too much crap in for what I'm trying to do and I'm bordering confused already, I don't need a docker file pushing me over the fence, I'm sure it's great, just not for me.

-So I'm basing my docker file off of this one which has [PHP 7.1 Ubuntu and NGINX](https://hub.docker.com/r/1and1internet/ubuntu-16-nginx-php-7.1/) already installed, so all I need to do is change the settings about.
+So I'm basing my docker file off of the basic ubuntu image (to keep things clean), so all I need to do is set up what I want and change the settings about.

 ```
 # Base image to start from